ONElua/AdrenalineBubbleManager/README.md

 **Triangle:** Allows to edit the configuration file boot.inf<br>
 -	Change driver: "INFERNO", "MARCH33", "NP9660"<br>
 -	Changes the .bin booting mode: "EBOOT.BIN", "BOOT.BIN", "EBOOT.OLD"<br>
--	"Customized": To let each bubble have its own settings keep it in YES
+-	Customized: To let each bubble have its own settings keep it in YES
 -	PS button Mode: Menu, Livearea, Standard
--	"Suspend game" Stop the game running on the psp when PS button is pressed.<br>
+-	Suspend game: Stop the game running on the psp when PS button is pressed.<br>
 -	Disable/Enable plugins: "ENABLE", "DISABLE"<br>
--	"NonpDRM Engine" Load content using Quickrazor's plugin.<br>
+-	NonpDRM Engine: Load content using Quickrazor's plugin.<br>
--	"High Memory" Force high memory layout.
+-	:High Memory: Force high memory layout.
 (Disabled for GTA Native Resolution Patch)<br>
--	"Change game cpu clock speed" Improves loading speed and game response depending of chosen speed.<br>
+-	Change game cpu clock speed: Improves loading speed and game response depending of chosen speed.<br>

 In case you move your games to a diferent partition from where the bubble was created, the game path can be edited (will be highlighted in yellow).
 The bubble's title can be edited too.<br>